musamusa/musamusa/README.md

 - 🔭 I’m currently working on A lot of Private Repos.
 - 🌱 I’m currently learning new Technologies.
-- 💬 Ask me about IoT, Software Best Practice and anything tech.
+- 💬 Ask me about IoT, Software Best Practice and anything Electronics.
 - ⚡ Fun fact: I love refactoring and code optimization, when not coding you can catch me watching comedy on youtube.
 - 📫 How to reach me: [email](musa@musamusa.com)